IdrisAkintobi/go-basic-crud/README.md

 ## Overview

 This project demonstrates how to build a simple CRUD API for user management and authentication using Go.
+The application uses PostgreSQL as the database and includes basic authentication features.
+Users can only have five active sessions.

 ## Prerequisites